-The hard skills of glass production are primarily taught at Vetropack's own training centre in Pöchlarn, Austria, while soft skills are covered on the newly established "Vetrocademy" development platform.
+The "hard skills of glass production are primarily taught at Vetropack's own training centre in Pöchlarn, Austria, while "soft skills" are covered through the newly established "Vetrocademy" development platform.
 The training programmes cover the topics of technology, IT, language skills, project management and leadership.
-Vetropack had planned to launch the first pillar of the "Vetrocademy", a comprehensive leadership curriculum for all 400 managers within the Group, in 2020.
-However, due to the coronavirus pandemic, the new offering cannot be introduced until 2021.
+Vetropack had planned to launch the first pillar of the "Vetrocademy", a comprehensive leadership curriculum for all 400 managers within the Group, as early as 2020.
+However, due to the coronavirus pandemic, the new offering cannot be introduced until 2022.